OYE0303/bomb-number/Readme.md

    The most difficult aspect of this project is ensuring that the game logic is correct.
 For example, if one of the players uses the u-turn tool, the order of guessing numbers should be reversed; if a computer player uses the assign tool, it cannot assign itself; and the order should automatically skip the player who loses the game.
 I've also tried a variety of scenarios to see if there are any potential bugs or unexpected behavior.
 Although the game logic appears simple, it is much more difficult to implement in code.

-## What am I learning from this project?
+## What have I learned from this project?

 When I was working on this project, I discovered one thing.
 As a front-end developer, I must anticipate all possible scenarios that may result in unexpected behavior or bugs.
 For example, I'll ask myself theses questions while working on this project.